-On November 30, 2016, the Foundation entered into an agreement to refinance the bonds through an unsecured commercial loan in the amount of \$1,020,315, maturing on September 30, 2020.
+On November 30, 2016, the Foundation entered into an agreement to refinance previously issued Town of Brookhaven Industrial Development Agency bonds through an unsecured commercial loan in the amount of \$1,020,315, maturing on September 30, 2020.
 The annual interest rate is fixed at 2.92% for the four year term of the loan.
 Debt covenants include a debt service coverage ratio of at least 1.25 to 1.00.
+The Foundation was in compliance with this covenant at June 30, 2018.